yohasebe/monadic-chat-cli/README.md

 The accumulator in `research` mode also looks like this.

-The conversation history is kept entirely in memory until the running app is terminated or reset.
-The part of the conversation history sent through the API along with new input sentences is referred to here as the accumulator.
+The conversation history is kept entirely in memory until the reducer mechanism modifies it (or the running app is terminated or reset by the user).

 ### Reducer